CTMR research in gastroenterology

 RoMaNs - Restoration of Microbiota in Newborns

-Cesarean section (CS) born babies do not have the same exposure to maternal vaginal and fecal contents and the bacteria colonizing multiple body sites at birth as vaginally born babies.
+Cesarean section (CS) born babies do not have the same exposure to maternal vaginal and fecal microbes during delivery as vaginally born babies.
 In this study we aim to investigate whether providing maternal vaginal and gut microbiota to neonates delivered by elective CS restores the microbiota development during infancy and reduces allergy development in children.
-To do this, we will compare the community structure of microbes from mothers and their babies in multiple body sites during the first 2 years of life of infants born vaginally or via scheduled CS with or without exposure to the vaginal and fecal environment.
+To do this, we will compare the community structure of microbes from mothers and their babies in multiple body sites during the first 2 years of life of infants born vaginally or via planned CS with or without exposure to the vaginal and fecal microbiota.
 We aim for 100 babies in each group and recruitment is currently ongoing at several hospitals around Sweden.

 Paediatric IBD: Importance of microbiome for remission after enteral nutrition treatment in children with IBD